View All Courses

 Anatomy of an Equine Massage: the "Painted Horse"

-by Debranne Pattillo, MEBW.
+by Debranne Pattillo, MEEBW.
 Available through Equinology and to EEBW certification course participants only.
 Available onsite at the clinics too.

 Equine Health Care Book (we suggest):

 The Comprehensive Guide to Equine Veterinary Medicine by Dr. Barb Crabbe

 Any Good Veterinary Dictionary or Terminology Book (we suggest):

 An Illustrated Guide to Veterinary Medical Terminology by Janet Romich

 Physical Therapy and Massage for the Horse by Denoix and Pailloux

 Your Horse's Well Being by Linda Tellington- Jones